 The Investment Policy Committee may periodically suggest additional risk-diversification guidelines regarding investment limitations in a particular type instrument (issuer), term to maturity for that instrument and/or restrictions as to the proportion of such type instrument which may be purchased for inclusion in the portfolio from an individual institution.
-Such recommendations should be revised periodically as appropriate for the achievement of overall policy objectives.
+Such recommendations should be revised periodically as appropriate for the achievement of overall policy below, for additional discussion of this subject.